uncore-digital/django-demo/README.md

 ## Overview

-This is a clean Django demo application based on the `startproject` initial setup.
+This is a clean Django demo application, based on the `startproject` initial setup.
 Django project name set to `config`.
 ## Prerequisites
 ## How to Use
 ## How to Build